mincong-h/java-examples/README.md

 # Java Examples [![Build Status][travis-img]][travis]

 A Maven project for learning Java during my free time.
-Most of the explanations are written directly in the code as javadoc.
+Most of the explanations are written directly in the code as Javadoc.
 I use tests to understand technical detail in different frameworks.
 You can run these tests using:

     mvn clean install

+This project is tested under the following Java versions:

+- Java 8
+- Java 9
+- Java 10

+However, it does not mean this project is fully compatible to Java 10.
+Some modules cannot be ran in Java 9 or newer—they're skipped.

 ## Module List